 So, what if the scheduler is allowed to prescribe the timings that it finds optimal?
 The following Gantt chart is from Case 3, where the optimiser is free to plan the maintenance at any time within a 90-minute window.

 Figure 2: Maintenance starts allowed to flex within a 90-minute window and scheduled by Flexciton optimizer.

 To get a quick understanding of the results achieved using the three scenarios, we use queue time as our KPI.
 In the table below, you can see that the flexible maintenance approach greatly outperforms a simple dispatch heuristic.
 Obviously, queue time is a one-dimensional constraint of which there are infinitely more in a fab process that need to be considered.
 It is here that our maintenance optimization solution offers fabs unique capabilities: weighing all possible constraints to ensure KPIs are met to the fullest.

 Table 1: Total queue time in hours weighted by lot priority

-The alternative to informed decision making is that fabs are scheduling their maintenance blind and will ultimately pay the price through unpredictable cycle time, unsatisfactory throughput and unnecessary tool downtime.
-The idea is that by moving to smart scheduling, it is much easier to get an accurate prediction of the impact that modifying a downtime schedule will save in terms of top-level KPIs.
+Flexciton’s solution enables fab managers to consider multidimensional trade-offs simultaneously.
+The alternative to such informed decision making is that fabs schedule their maintenance ‘blind’.
+They will ultimately pay the price through unpredictable cycle time, unsatisfactory throughput and unnecessary tool downtime.
+By switching over to smart scheduling, it is much easier to get an accurate prediction of the impact that modifying a downtime schedule will have in terms of meeting top-level KPIs.